-There are things that happen in our lives that have us feeling like that piece of time, that experience that we are not just living, but consumed by, is going to be for the rest of our lives.
-That this is life now – the new normal that you can barely just eek out an existence while living through it.
+Some things happen in our lives that have us feeling like that piece of time, that experience that we are not just living, but consumed by, is going to be for the rest of our lives.
+That this is life now – the new normal that you can barely just eke out an existence while living through it.
 These times have our days or nights feeling so much longer, our minds racing, and our muscles unable to smile.
 They are difficult, and in those times where you can’t see the end, they are truly our forever.

 I have had three genuine experiences like this in my life.
 I don’t think they happen that often (and if they do, I truly hope you can talk to someone so that you can remember that you are not alone), but they do happen.
-The first time for me was during a major bought of depression in college.
+The first time for me was during a major bout of depression in college.
 It was awful.
 My mouth and muscles physically didn’t remember how to smile.
-I didn’t think I’d ever smile again, actually.
-That was my normal.
+I didn’t think I’d ever smile again.
+That was my normal – and I was sure it was forever.
 After months of therapy and also finding out I had Graves’ disease (and started treatment), I was able to work through it.

-The third time was in the last six weeks.
-I mentioned a few months ago that my reflux issues had come to a head.
-I had to have surgery in order to save both my esophagus and my stomach, since this was the only way to not have to sacrifice one or the other.
+The third time was a few years ago.
+I’ve mentioned in the past that my reflux issues had come to a head.
+I had to have surgery to save both my esophagus and my stomach since this was the only way to not have to sacrifice one or the other.
 I had surgery in November to clean my stomach of polyps and also do the reflux surgery, but there were complications and the reflux section couldn’t be completed on that day.
 In order to have the surgery done (during round two), I would have to follow an incredibly strict diet and then have surgery the day after the diet was completed.

 I am a trooper.
 I may not like what I have to do, but I will get it done.
 As long as I understand the end goal and see the steps in the plan, I am a fantastic patient.
 So I went into this diet kind of knowing it was going to be difficult, but putting it out of my head with “you can do this” talk.

 So okay, let’s look ahead to the future, I would tell myself.
 After this, what can I eat?
 Let’s look for some hope.
 But the hope that I saw was surgery.
 I was going to go through all this and my reward was… surgery.
 And then weeks of a pureed diet.
-In my energy starved mind, there was honestly no winning this one.
-Which was the day that I decided that I was going to write this post.
+In my energy-starved mind about that present matter, there was honestly no winning – I was at the end of my rope.
+And that was the day that I decided that I was going to write this post.

 Sometimes things just suck.
 They just do.
 There are life events that are awful, and painful, and consume your entire existence.
 And it just is what it is.
-But whether we ever think we’ll get through it or not, things do change.
-We honestly don’t think they will, but time continues and days pass.
-And eventually, you are on the other side.
+But whether we ever think we’ll get through our difficult situation or not, things do change.
+We don’t think they will, but time continues and days pass.
+And eventually, every tiny thing begins to change and you are on the other side.